SIDN/NTPinfo/README.md

      --email your@email.com \
      -d yourdomain.com
    ```
-   Once completed, the certificates will be in `nginx/certbot/conf/live/yourdomain.com/`
+   Once completed, the certificates should be in `nginx/certbot/conf/live/yourdomain.com/`.
+These are then automatically
+   moved when running docker-compose to `etc/letsencrypt/live/yourdomain.com/`

-5. **Make sure to add the path to your certificates to `nginx/conf.d/default.conf`**
+5. **Make sure to add the docker path to your certificates to `nginx/conf.d/default.conf`**

    **This is an example**